-Dignity Health and the University of California: A Legacy of Caring for Californians
+Dignity Health and the University of California: A Longstanding Partnership Now in Jeopardy

-- Together, we deliver critically needed care—including cancer and trauma treatment, newborn intensive care, and mental health services -- to communities where this care would otherwise be unavailable.
+- We deliver critically needed care—including cancer care and pediatric trauma care, inpatient migraine treatment and mental health services -- to communities that would otherwise go without.

-- Together, we bring leading-edge medical breakthroughs to patients statewide, changing lives in rural and urban areas alike.
+- We bring leading-edge medical breakthroughs to patients statewide, changing lives in rural and urban areas alike.

-- Together, we are able to deliver care more quickly to where it’s needed the most and free up capacity at specialized treatment centers.
+- We are able to deliver care more quickly to where it is needed the most -- and free up capacity at specialized treatment centers.

 There is no question that partnerships like these expand access to health care for more Californians.
 But some are suggesting that the University of California should not partner with faith-based nonprofit organizations like Dignity Health to offer this care.

 At the core of the concern is whether UC physicians are impacted by Dignity Health’s Catholic affiliation when they are practicing in Dignity Health hospitals.
 Catholic hospitals like Dignity Health’s agree to uphold Catholic values, such as serving the poor.
 Catholic hospitals also agree not to perform certain services such as elective abortions, elective sterilization, or in-vitro fertilization.

 We have heard the concerns – and we are working to address them.